 If you have suffered an injury related to premises liability, an experienced personal injury attorney will be able to help victims navigate through these injury claims.
 Contact an experienced Dayton premises liability attorney to discuss the unique circumstances of your case.
 Our firm offers free case evaluations.

 Damages in Premises Liability Claims

 Injured plaintiffs must be able to prove that the defendant in a premises liability case knew of the injury-causing hazard and either failed to correct the problem, did not take adequate steps to completely correct the problem, or failed to warn the plaintiff of the known issue if the plaintiff was likely to encounter it while visiting the property.
 The concept of “foreseeability” often comes into play for premises liability claims.
 A jury will determine a property owner’s degree of fault based on the reasonable foreseeability of the injury.

 Anyone who suffers an injury due to unsafe premises can reach out to the team at Brannon Law for a case evaluation.
 One of our Dayton personal injury lawyers will meet with you to review the details of your claim and let you know your odds of success in court and what kind of compensation to expect from a lawsuit.
 Injured plaintiffs in premises liability lawsuits can secure compensation for their medical expenses, damaged personal property, pain and suffering, and even lost income if an injury prevents them from working.
-Contact Brannon Law to learn more about premises liability claims or schedule a consultation today.
+Contact Brannon Law to learn more about premises liability claims or schedule a free case evaluation today.